romaintailhurat/pogues-ui-test/README.md

 The supported environment for now is inside the SSP Datalab VS code service.

-Once the service instantiated, use the setup script to install various dependencies:
+Once the service instantiated, clone the repo then use the setup script to install various dependencies:

 ```
 bash setup-datalab.sh